Two-Gun Cohen: Early years

 Cohen was born into an Orthodox Jewish family in Radzanów, Congress Poland, on 3 August 1887.
 His father was Josef Leib Mialczyn, a wheelwright, and his mother was Sheindel Lipshitz.
 In 1889 the family emigrated to England and settled in East London, where Josef worked in a textile factory.
 They changed their family name to the easier-to-pronounce Cohen, and Abraham went by Morris and Moishe.

-Cohen loved the theaters, the streets, the markets, the foods and the boxing arenas of the British capital more than he did the Jews' Free School, and in April 1900 he was arrested as "a person suspected of attempting to pick pockets".
+Cohen loved the theaters, the streets, the markets, the foods and the boxing arenas of the British capital more than he did the Jews' Free School.
+Cohen was arrested on 30 April 1900 as "a person suspected of attempting to pick pockets".
 A magistrate sent him to the Hayes Industrial School, an institution set up by the likes of Lord Rothschild to care for and train wayward Jewish lads.
 He was released in 1905 and Cohen's parents shipped the young Morris off to western Canada with the hope that the fresh air and open plains of the New World would reform his ways.

 Cohen initially worked on a farm near Whitewood, Saskatchewan.
 He tilled the land, tended the livestock and learned to shoot a gun and play cards.
 He did that for a year, and then started wandering through the Western provinces, making a living as a carnival barker, gambler, card sharp, pickpocket, pimp, and successful real estate broker.
 Some of his activities landed him in jail, and in particular he was jailed in Winnipeg for sexual relations with a girl who was under the age of sixteen.